Frequently Asked Questions

 are any of your products gluten-free?

-We do sell buckwheat, which is naturally gluten-free, but even the buckwheat is not certified gluten free, since we process all our grains in the same place, meaning everything is exposed to gluten from the wheat flour we mill.
+We do sell buckwheat and cornmeal, which are naturally gluten-free, but they cannot be certified gluten free, since we process all our grains in the same place—meaning everything is exposed to gluten from the wheat flour we mill.
 We are starting to offer a number of specialty flours and whole grains with lower gluten content, such as spelt, emmer, and rye, which some people find easier to digest than traditional wheat.

 can i take a tour of your mill?

 Yes!
 We love sharing what we do with students of all ages, bakers, and community groups.
 That said, we are busy and request that you contact us at least a few weeks in advance for a guided tour.

 do you have recipes for your products?